databrew/payroll/README.md

 /home/<user>/.ssh/payroll
 ```

+Important: you must give it a written password too.

 On the github page of this repo, go to "Settings" -> "Deploy keys", and then "Add new".
 Copy and paste the contents of `~/.ssh/payroll.pub` where prompted.
 Make sure to select "allow write access".
 Your key is now deployed

 Now, make sure to set the remote origin to ssh instead of https: